 Postdoctoral associates come to MIT to develop their scholarly competence, working under the supervision of MIT faculty members.
 Appointments to this academic staff rank are of limited term and are designed for those who have recently received the doctorate.
 This appointment category is comparable in purpose to the postdoctoral fellow, but is distinguished by the fact that the postdoctoral associate is employed by the Institute and afforded the benefits and privileges associated with staff employment.
 (See Section 7.4 Benefits for Faculty and Staff Members.)
 Incumbents are not accorded principal investigator status and do not receive consulting privileges.

 The postdoctoral associate appointment is not intended for long-term, indefinite, or career appointments or even short-term appointments where the primary goal is to advance a principal investigator's research.
 Appointments are made to academic departments or laboratories/centers with the approval of the department head or laboratory/center director and may require senior officer approval.
 Appointments are usually for not less than one term and are normally not renewed beyond a total of four years as either a postdoctoral associate or fellow.
 Extension for a fifth year requires approval of the cognizant dean.
 The senior postdoctoral associate rank is a promotional opportunity for postdoctoral associates who have completed three years of postdoctoral experience.
 Extension of appointment beyond a combined total of five years is only possible in extraordinary circumstances and requires approval of the cognizant dean.
-Full-time postdoctoral associates on 12-month appointments starting on or after July 1, 2008 will accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter.

 The end date of postdoctoral associate appointments is as specified in the appointment letter.
 If it is necessary to terminate a postdoctoral associate sooner because of reduced funding, changes in the nature and scope of the work, or for other operational reasons, termination may occur, but only in accordance with the following standards: